 Awarding of C3 should also make reference to the fact that as long as the student does not progress to Hot Spot, they may still avoid an afterschool detention and further behaviour points.
-C3 represents the boundary between lower level disruption and more serious disruption, where parents/carers are contacted by telephone and time is lost after the Academy day.
+C3 represents the boundary between lower level disruption and more serious disruption, where Parents/Carers are contacted by telephone and time is lost after the Academy day.
 Our aim, and the aim of the students, should be for them not to cross this threshold.

 The class teacher will record C3 via Class Charts as soon as possible following the student being awarded the consequence.
-(This will inform pastoral teams, who may be able to alert On Call to support at the classroom).